Dutch Formosa: Colonization

 On 23 November 1629, an expedition set out and burned most of Baccluan, killing many of its people, who the Dutch believed harbored proponents of the previous massacre.
 Baccluan, Mattau, and Soulang people continued to harass company employees in the following years.
 This changed in late 1633 when Mattau and Soulang went to war with each other.
 Mattau won the fight but the Dutch were able to exploit the division.

-In 1634, Batavia sent reinforcements.
-In 1635, 475 soldiers from Batavia arrived in Taiwan.
+In 1634, 475 Dutch soldiers from Batavia were sent as reinforcements and arrived at Taiwan in 1635.
 By this point even Sinkan was on bad terms with the Dutch.
 Soldiers were sent into the village and arrested those who plotted rebellion.
 In the winter of 1635 the Dutch defeated Mattau, who had been troubling them since 1623.
 Baccluan, north of the town of Sakam, was also defeated.
 In 1636, a large expedition was sent against Liuqiu Island.
 The Dutch and their allies chased about 300 inhabitants into caves, sealed the entrances, and killed them with poisonous fumes over eight days.
 The native population of 1100 was removed from the island.
 They were enslaved with the men sent to Batavia while the women and children became servants and wives for the Dutch officers.
 The Dutch planned to depopulate the outlying islands while working closely with allied natives.
 The villages of Taccariang, Soulang, and Tevorang were also pacified.
 In 1642, the Dutch massacred the people of Liuqiu island again.

-Some Dutch missionaries were killed by aboriginals whom they had tried to convert: "The catechist, Daniel Hendrickx, whose name has been often mentioned, accompanied this expedition to the south, as his great knowledge of the Formosa language and his familiar intercourse with the natives, rendered his services very valuable.
+Some Dutch missionaries were killed by Taiwanese indigenous peoples whom they had tried to convert: "The catechist, Daniel Hendrickx, whose name has been often mentioned, accompanied this expedition to the south, as his great knowledge of the Formosa language and his familiar intercourse with the natives, rendered his services very valuable.
 On reaching the island of Pangsuy, he ventured—perhaps with overweening confidence in himself— too far away from the others, and was suddenly surrounded by a great number of armed natives, who, after killing him, carried away in triumph his head, arms, legs, and other members, even his entrails, leaving the mutilated trunk behind."